mariunaise/HDA-Thesis/content/SMHD.typ

 === Distribution Independency <sect:dist_independency>

 The publications for the Two-Metric approach @tmhd1 and @tmhd2, as well as the generalized S-Metric approach @smhd make the assumption, that the PUF readout is "zero-mean Gaussian distributed" @smhd.
-We propose, that a Gaussian distributed input für S-Metric quantization is not required for the operation of this quantizing algorithm.
+We propose, that a Gaussian distributed input for S-Metric quantization is not required for the operation of this quantizing algorithm.
 Instead, any distribution can be used for input values given, that a CDF exists for that distribution and its parameters are known.
 As already mentioned in @tilde-domain, this transformation will result in uniformly distributed values, where equi-probable areas in the real domain correspond to equi-distant areas in the Tilde-Domain.
 Contrary to @tmhd1, @tmhd2 and @smhd, which display relevant areas as equi-probable in a normal distribution, we will use equi-distant areas in a uniform distribution for better understandability.